septentrio-gnss/septentrio_gnss_driver/README.md

   + `get_spatial_config_from_tf`: wether to get the spatial config via tf with the above mentioned frame ids.
 This will override spatial settings of the config file.
 For receiver type `ins` with `multi_antenna` set to `true` all frames have to be provided, with `multi_antenna` set to `false`, `aux1_frame_id` is not necessary.
 For type `gnss` with dual-antenna setup only `frame_id`, `aux1_frame_id`, and `poi_frame_id` are needed.
 For single-antenna `gnss` no frames are needed.
 Keep in mind that tf has a tree structure.
 Thus, `poi_frame_id` is the base for all mentioned frames.
     + default: `false`
   + `use_ros_axis_orientation` Wether to use ROS axis orientations according to [ROS REP 103](https://www.ros.org/reps/rep-0103.html#axis-orientation) for body related frames and geographic frames.
 Body frame directions affect INS lever arms and IMU orientation setup parameters.
 Geographic frame directions affect orientation Euler angles for INS+GNSS and attitude of dual-antenna GNSS.
-    + If set to `false` Septentrios definition is used, i.e., front-right-down body releated frames and NED (north-east-down) for orientation frames.
+    + If set to `false` Septentrios definition is used, i.e., front-right-down body related frames and NED (north-east-down) for orientation frames.
-    + If set to `true` ROS definition is used, i.e., front-left-up body releated frames and ENU (east-north-up) for orientation frames.
+    + If set to `true` ROS definition is used, i.e., front-left-up body related frames and ENU (east-north-up) for orientation frames.
     + default: `true`
   </details>

   <details>
-  <summary>UTM zone locking</summary>
+  <summary>UTM Zone Locking</summary>

   + `lock_utm_zone`: wether the UTM zone of the inital localization is locked, i.e., this zone is kept even if a zone transition would occur.
     + default: `true`
   </details>